elliott-andrew/README-generator/README.md

 # README Generator
   ## Description
-  Automatically generate a README file based on user input.
+  Automatically build a README file based on user input.
   ## Usage
   This README file is an example of usage.
   ## Test